|$399 – $1,598||Price Range||$1,095 – $2,495|

 However, because this is a memory foam mattress, you do get a little bit of that stuck-in-the-mud feeling, which some combo sleepers might not appreciate while trying to switch positions.
 Still, if you like memory foam, this shouldn’t be a problem.

 Regarding cost, Nectar is the cheaper option of the two.
 A queen size Nectar mattress has a MSRP of around $800.
 Nectar usually tosses in two free pillows with each mattress purchase as well.
 For comparison purposes, a queen size L&L mattress has a MSRP of ~$1,600, and they rarely offer discounts.

 SEE ALSO: Best Cheap Mattresses List

 Let’s get into construction next.
-The Nectar mattress is an all-foam bed that totals 11” thick and is comprised of four layers, three of which are memory foam.
+The Nectar mattress is an all-foam bed that totals 12” thick and is comprised of three foam layers and a cooling cover.
 However, because the bed is made entirely of foam, it’s just not going to be the best option for heavy individuals over the long haul.
 Yes, it probably is one of the better all-foam mattresses for big folks out there given its firmness level and thickness, but usually we recommend bigger body types go with a bed that contains coils instead.